TURROKS/Maltego_Web2Screenshot/README.md

 If you are a more advanced user and want to manually add the Transforms to your client, you can follow this [instructions](https://docs.maltego.com/support/solutions/articles/15000017605-local-transforms-example-#adding-the-transform-to-maltego-0-6)

+**Note:** At the time of writing the Transforms I noticed the URL Entity's property that hold the url has changed it's unique name from url to theurl, if you don't get any results when running the URL to Screenshot Transforms could be due that change.

+To fix this issue you can try refreshing your client or simply change the property name called **input_url** inside the Transforms (it's below the line where you added your API Key)

+Happy OSINTing!